locationtech/jts/doc/JTSOp.md

 # JtsOp User Guide

-`JtsOp` is a CLI (command-line interface) to JTS and the TestBuilder.
+`JtsOp` is a CLI (command-line interface) to JTS.
 It can be used to:

 * Execute JTS operations on geometry to produce the results, in various spatial formats
 * Chain together sequences of JTS operations to accomplish a spatial processing task